Studying

 Studying will show cards from the selected deck and any decks it contains.
 Thus, if you select your “French” deck, the subdecks “French::Vocab” and “French::My Textbook::Lesson 1” will be shown as well.

-By default, for new cards, Anki fetches cards from the decks in alphabetical order.
+By default, for new cards, Anki gathers cards from the decks in alphabetical order.
 So in the above example, you would get cards first from “French”, then “My Textbook”, and finally “Vocab”.
 You can use this to control the order cards appear in, placing high priority cards in decks that appear higher in the list.
 When computers sort text alphabetically, the “-” character comes before alphabetical characters, and “~” comes after them.
 So you could call the deck “-Vocab” to make them appear first, and you could call the other deck “~My Textbook” to force it to appear after everything else.

-New cards and reviews are fetched separately, and Anki won’t wait until both queues are empty before moving on to the next deck, so it’s possible you’ll be exposed to new cards from one deck while seeing reviews from another deck, or vice versa.
+New cards and reviews are gathered separately, and Anki won’t wait until both queues are empty before moving on to the next deck, so it’s possible you’ll be exposed to new cards from one deck while seeing reviews from another deck, or vice versa.
 If you don’t want this, click directly on the deck you want to study instead of one of the parent decks.

 Since cards in learning are somewhat time-critical, they are fetched from all decks at once and shown in the order they are due.